joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 ```

-`Question:` What is expected output?
+`Question:` What is the expected output?

 <details>
   <summary>